 Aerospace engineers and technicians work in several places such as laboratories, manufacturing and industrial plants, and offices.
 Aerospace engineers generally work in offices, where they have access to computer software and other tools necessary for analyzing projects and designing solutions.
 Aerospace engineer jobs may vary depending on their skills and experience.
 The workspace of aerospace engineers is specifically designed according to their work profile.
 These days aerospace engineers go through a lot of data, hence they tend to spend a lot of time analysing that data.
 This is usually done in a laboratory or in an office setup.
 Time spent on the field has also increased significantly.

 Does Aerospace Engineer require travelling?

-The aerospace engineering or more specifically the aviation industry not only influences recreation and defense but also in shipping and trade.
-Aerospace engineers generally work for government agencies, defense systems, and scientific services.
+Aerospace engineering or more specifically the aviation industry not only influences recreation and defence but also shipping and trade.
+Aerospace engineers generally work for government agencies, defense systems and scientific services.
 In most cases, aerospace engineers work in an office environment with computer systems.
-Sometimes they may be required to visit the field to test the air vehicles that they have designed.
+While several aerospace engineers are required to visit the field to test the air vehicles that they have designed.